dldl/chatbot-platform/README.md

 ## Basic usage

-ChatbotPlatform may be used as a standalone solution or integrated into existing applications using any framework or CMS.
+ChatbotPlatform may be used as a standalone project or integrated into existing applications using any framework or CMS.

-For a basic usage, create an `index.php` file with the following code:
+For a basic standalone usage, create an `index.php` file with the following code:

 ```php
 <?php